Craters of the Moon National Monument and Preserve: Geology

-LANDSAT satellite photo showing the entire Great Rift volcanic zone and three distinct lava fields.
+Landsat satellite image showing the entire Great Rift volcanic zone and three distinct lava fields.

 The Snake River Plain is a volcanic province that was created by a series of cataclysmic caldera-forming eruptions which started about 16 million years ago.
 The hotspot under the Yellowstone Caldera in Yellowstone National Park has been implicated.
 This hotspot was under the Craters of the Moon area some 10 to 11 million years ago but "moved" as the North American Plate migrated northwestward.
 (Note: Meaning that Craters of the Moon once looked like Yellowstone does today and Yellowstone will one day look much like Craters of the Moon does now.
 The hot spot stays in the same place while the overlying continent of North America moves.
 (NPS 1991)) Pressure from the hotspot heaves the land surface up, creating fault-block mountains.
 After the hotspot passes the pressure is released and the land subsides.

 Leftover heat from this hotspot was later liberated by basin and range-associated rifting and created the many overlapping lava flows that make up the lava beds of Idaho.
 The largest rift zone is the Great Rift, and it is from this "Great Rift fissure system" that the Craters of the Moon, King's Bowl, and Wapi lava fields were created.
 The Great Rift is a National Natural Landmark.

 In spite of their fresh appearance, the oldest flows in the Craters of the Moon Lava Field are 15,000 years old and the youngest erupted about 2,100 years ago, according to Mel Kuntz and other USGS geologists.
 Nevertheless, the volcanic fissures at Craters of the Moon are considered to be dormant, not extinct, and are expected to erupt again in less than 1,000 years.
 There are eight major eruptive periods recognized in the Craters of the Moon Lava Field.
 Each period lasted about 1000 years or less and were separated by relatively quiet periods that lasted between 500 and 3,000 years.
 Individual lava flows traveled up to 30 mi with the Blue Dragon Flow being the longest.

 King's Bowl and part of the Great Rift from air.
 King's Bowl is a phreatic explosion pit 280 ft long, 100 ft wide, and at least 600 ft deep, caused by lava meeting groundwater and producing a steam explosion 2,200 years ago.